Now that we have backups set up, lets look at some of the various backup management tasks we can perform. These include:

 that dictates the backup schedule.

-Let’s say that our backup policy is to take a full backup once a day at 1am and take incremental backups every four hours.
+Let’s say that our backup policy is to take a full backup weekly on Sunday at 1am and take differential backups daily at 1am on every day except Sunday.
 We would want to add configuration to our spec that looks similar to:

 Ensuring you take regularly scheduled backups is important to maintaining Postgres cluster health.
 However, you don’t need to keep all of your backups: this could cause you to run out of space!
 As such, it’s also important to set a backup retention policy.

 Managing Backup Retention